About your Procedure

 When making an appointment, you will be given an appointment and arrival time.
 These are only tentative until 2 days prior to the appointment when we reconfirm.
 We try our best to keep your appointment at the initial time however there are factors that can affect this such as last minute cancellations or medical reasons.
 We ask that you set aside the entire day of your procedure to account for these possible time changes and your recovery time.

-Two days prior to when you are due to have your procedure, a member of our Bookings team will contact you to confirm the arrival time of your procedure (in case there have been changes) and also to let you know that costs associated with your procedure, dependent on your individual situation.
+Two days prior to when you are due to have your procedure, a member of our Bookings team will contact you to confirm the arrival time of your procedure (in case there have been changes) and also to advise the costs associated with your procedure, dependent on your individual situation.
 Montserrat has a strict Pre-Payment policy where all amounts are due for payment at the time of this call to ensure all patients are confirmed and this isn’t required to be settled on the day, so you can focus on your admission.
 If you are unable to proceed, we can certainly refund any amounts pre-paid.

 On the day of the procedure